You are here

 - A letter of support from the department head or DGS

 - A letter of support from a current graduate student

 - A letter of support from a recent alumna or alumnus (of the past four years)

 - A description of the process by which the nominee was selected

 We recommend that departments begin the selection process as soon as possible to solicit opinions from graduate students, alumni, and faculty and provide adequate time to prepare the application.
 Letter writers should be lined up by February 1st, 2017.

 Nomination packets will be reviewed by an interdisciplinary committee composed of graduate faculty, including previous recipients of the Graduate Mentoring Award, and at least one previous winner of the Outstanding Dissertation Award.
 Awards will be granted by the Graduate Dean based on the recommendation of this committee.

 Deadlines and Announcement of Awards

-- Mentoring Awards Nomination PDF file upload due in Graduate College: November 18, 2013
+- Mentoring Awards Nomination PDF file upload due to the Graduate College: February 13th, 2017

 - Save the forms/documents listed above as one single PDF per nominee.